This delicious Grilled Pork Loin with Tomato Basil Rice comes together in just 30 minutes!

 This is a sponsored post written by me on behalf of Smithfield® Marinated Pork.
 The opinions and text are all mine.

 With the help of Smithfield® Marinated Pork, this recipe comes together in no time flat.
 Grilling isn’t just for weekends!
-Fast and flavorful, the pork is marinated and ready to go out of the package.
+Fast and flavorful, the pork is marinated and ready to go right out of the package.

 While my grill was heating, I prepared the tomato basil rice.
-Using instant rice slashes time in this recipe and it complements the grilled pork loin perfectly.
+Using instant rice slashes time in this recipe and it complements the grilled pork perfectly.

 Be sure to look for Smithfield® Marinated Pork at your local Food Lion, it’s an easy meal solution for any night of the week.
 REAL FLAVOR, REAL FAST!Print